 Vicki Acker, Bookkeeper

-Vicki has been balancing LAA’s books since 2007.
+Vicki has been balancing NHLAA’s books since 2007.
 She is a former small business owner and attended the Stone School of Business.
 Vicki makes cupcakes that look and taste like they came from a specialty bakery.
 She enjoys spending time with her husband, Don, her 17-year-old daughter, Bethany, and her Shitzhu, Levi.

 Diana Blank, Staff Attorney

 Diana practices both family law and immigration law at NHLAA.
 She became a staff attorney in the family unit in May of 2014, after spending eight months here as a legal fellow working across organizational units to expand NHLAA’s representation of undocumented immigrants.
 Diana attended the Yale Law School, where she devoted herself to representing indigent non-citizens, through her participation in two of the Jerome N. Frank Legal Services Organization’s clinics: Legal Services for Immigrant Communities and the Worker and Immigrant Rights Advocacy Clinic.
 She was awarded the Yale Law School’s 2013 Stephen J. Massey Prize for that clinical work, as well as the 2013 Raphael Lemkin Prize for her writing on human rights.
 Diana holds a Ph.D. in Social Anthropology from the University of California at Berkeley and a Bachelor’s Degree in the Humanities from Stanford University.
 She is admitted to practice before the United States Court of Appeals for the Second Circuit and the United States District Court for the District of Connecticut.
 Diana speaks fluent Russian and French, and is working hard to speak grammatical Spanish.

 Laura Clark, Controller